 The 3 year Action Plan outlines the actions VCEA plans to take to achieve the goals and objectives set out in the IRP.
-The Action Plan can, but is not required to, include additional actions contemplated by VCEA to achieve its short and long-term vision.
-The Action Plan was developed as an outcome of the public IRP workshop held on April 26, 2018 and has subsequently been reviewed and developed in collaboration with the Community Advisory Committee (CAC) at its May 30, 2018 and July 2, 2018 meetings.
+The Action Plan can but is not required to include additional actions contemplated by VCEA to achieve its short and long-term vision.
+The action plan, included as Attachment B, was developed as an outcome of the public IRP workshop held on April 16, 2018.
+The list was further vetted and prioritized with input from the Community Advisory committee at its May 30, 2018 meeting.
+Subsequently, the CAC members individually provided proposed priority ranking of the action plan items, which is included as Attachment C.